 Centuries of literature and traditional folklore—often featuring stories of witchcraft, grave-digging, and sexual deviance—have cemented a deep-rooted disgust for the hyena in the human psyche.

-Aristotle described the hyena as “exceedingly fond of putrefied flesh.”
-Hemingway labeled the animal a “hermaphroditic self-eating devourer of the dead.”
+Aristotle characterised the hyena as “exceedingly fond of putrefied flesh.”
+Hemingway labelled the animal a “hermaphroditic self-eating devourer of the dead.”
 And Roosevelt called it a “singular mixture of abject cowardice and the utmost ferocity,” according to a 1995 study on the hyena’s status throughout history.

-With such an unsavory history, it’s no surprise pop culture depictions of hyenas have followed suit.
-The movie, The Lion King, again portrays a trio of spotted hyenas as evil sidekicks of the villain Scar.
+With such an unsavoury history, it’s no surprise that pop culture depictions of hyenas have followed suit.
+The movie, The Lion King again portrays a trio of spotted hyenas as evil sidekicks of the villain Scar.

 Mostly, it’s fear and lack of understanding of these hyenas, coupled with their unusual appearance and scavenging tendencies, that have spawned so many negative stereotypes.
 But today, with the help of National Geographic, it’s time to set the record straight.

 The Lion King’s hyena trio, Shenzi, Banzai, and Ed, lurk in the shadows of the elephant graveyard.
 Ed is dim-witted, with unfocused eyes and a floppy tongue, and he gnaws on his own flesh.
 Under Scar’s leadership, the hyenas contribute to the collapse of the entire Pride Rock ecosystem.

 In reality, these apex predators are critical to controlling prey populations and preventing the spread of disease, particularly by eating every last bit of a carcass.